Pancake Rocks – New Zealand

 Ha Long Bay – Vietnam

-Ha Long Bay is a beautiful natural wonder in northeastern Vietnam and is my #1 “must see” place when visiting Vietnam.
+Ha Long Bay is one of the world’s most beautiful natural wonders.
+Ha Long Bay is in northeastern Vietnam and is my #1 “must see” place when visiting Vietnam.
 The bay is best known for its many small lush green islands rising up from the calm turquoise water.
-The bay covers an area of 1500 sqkm (579 sq. miles) and over 1,600 limestone…
+The bay covers an area of 1500…

 Read More